opencv/opencv/modules/core/doc/operations_on_arrays.rst

     Computes the per-element sum of two arrays or an array and a scalar.

-    :param src1: The first source array or a scalar.
+    :param src1: First source array or a scalar.

-    :param src2: The second source array or a scalar.
+    :param src2: Second source array or a scalar.

-    :param dst: Destination array.
-It will have the same size and number of channels as the input array(s).
+    :param dst: Destination array that has the same size and number of channels as the input array(s).
 The depth is defined by ``dtype`` or ``src1``/``src2``.

     :param mask: Optional operation mask, 8-bit single channel array, that specifies elements of the destination array to be changed.